 I’m a super hero nerd.
-I grew up on Marvel comics and reading about the latest adventures of Spider-man, Avengers and the X-men, and with the rise of Marvel movies I’m a very happy, happy boy.
-Watching these extraordinary people show the world their astonishing abilities is fun to watch.
-As a kid, you always imagine you have those same abilities – flying, turning invisible, looking good in spandex, etc. And picturing yourself in that world doesn’t have to end there at a young age.
+I grew up on Marvel comics, reading about the latest adventures of Spider-man, the Avengers and the X-men.
+And, with the rise of the Marvel Cinematic Universe movies, I’m a very happy, happy boy.
+Watching these extraordinary people show the world their astonishing abilities is so much fun.
+As a kid, you always imagine you have those same abilities – flying, turning invisible, looking good in spandex, etc. and picturing yourself in that world doesn’t have to end at a young age.
 Especially in the workplace.

 And making that extra(ordinary) effort with your colleagues, your coworkers, your employees will only help foster a culture of community and connection (that’s a lot of C-words).

 Why should you leap tall buildings in a single bound (metaphorically) when it comes to employee engagement?
 Because those “average humans” aren’t.
 In 2019, Gallup reported only 35% of employees were engaged at work – defined as those who are highly involved in, enthusiastic about and committed to their work and workplace.
 And that was a 20 year high.

 In another study, 82% of employees don’t feel that their supervisors recognize them (a key factor in engagement) enough for their contributions.
 So looking at that, 65% of employees aren’t engaged and only 18% feel adequately recognized for what they do.
 Ick.

 In a nutshell, the standard employee experience provided by mere mortals isn’t great.
 There is a lot of room for someone, anyone to sneak out from their secret identity, jump into some bright tight clothing and wow them with such things as respecting their time, thanking them regularly and organically, and valuing their input.
 It sounds very cape-worthy, doesn’t it?